DEFRA/defra-map/docs/api.md

 ### `hasGeoLocation`  (**boolean**)

-If `true` then a 'Use your location' button is visible.
-Selecting this button will centre the map on the users current locaton.
+If `true` a 'Use your location' button will be visible.
+Selecting this button will centre the map on the users current locaton if the website has permission to use location services.
 Defaults to `false`.

 ### `hasReset`  (**boolean**)

+If `true` a 'Reset map view' button will be visible.
+Selecting this button will re-centre the map on initial location.
+Defaults to `false`.

 ### `height`  (**string**)